do2blehelix/the-ml-handbook/docs/unsupervised-learning/clustering/Cluster Validation.md

 _b = no of pairs different in either labelled or predicted cluster_

 _n = no of points_

-#### Internal Indices:

-* Silhouette Index \[-1 to 1\]
-* Calinski-Harabasz
-* BIC
-* Dunn Index

-Silhouette Coefficient Si = (b - a) / max(a,b) S = average (S1 , S2 , S3 ……)

-_a = average distance to other samples in the same cluster_

-_b = average distance to samples in the closest neighbouring cluster_

-Don't use on DBSCAN as noise will lower scores.
-Also doesn't work well with rings/circular types of points.
-Works well with compact clusters which are far away from each other.

 bouldin and calinksi and silhoutte ???